 My research investigates how AI models, especially LLMs can reason reliably about the world by focusing on two core challenges:

 Forecasting: Building models that can anticipate plausible future events, adapt predictions as new information emerges, and quantify uncertainty in evolving real-world contexts.
-I believe the ability to predict future developments is a critical step toward building systems with superintelligent capabilities.
+Forecasting goes beyond what is currently known, making it essential for planning, decision-making, and the development of superintelligent systems capable of navigating complex, dynamic environments.

 I am deeply interested in innovation and entrepreneurship.
 I had the honour of participating in the entrepreneurship program at Cambridge Judge Business School, where I engaged with the process of translating AI research into real-world impact.
 I would be pleased to discuss ideas, opportunities, or broader topics in entrepreneurship — please feel free to get in touch.